italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 **The Wallet Instance MUST:**

-- check periodically the validity status of the Digital Credential that are stored in it, requesting a Status Attestation for each Digital Credential;
+- check periodically the validity status of the Digital Credential that is stored in it, requesting a Status Attestation for each Digital Credential;
 - be able to present a Status Attestation if required by a Verifier, along with the corresponding Digital Credential;
 - request a revocation of a Digital Credential when the Users delete it from the storage.